Promoting qualified, safe and socially inclusive health services

 Smashing Times are delighted to be involved in a European partner project titled Inclusive Health.
 Below are some details on this exciting new project.

-Due to recent social changes (migration, mounting poverty, etc.), this project promotes qualified, safe and socially inclusive health service by competent health workers (doctors, nurses, clinical social workers, midwives) within vocational education.
+Due to recent social changes (migration, mounting poverty, etc.), this project promotes qualified, safe and socially inclusive health services by competent health workers (doctors, nurses, clinical social workers, midwives) within vocational education.
 Educational needs are gradually becoming more important, and call for the need for profession-specific content, while social changes call for inclusive education and training.

 The project aims to provide the sector with European tools of learning based on the use of ICT (Information and Communications Technology).
 This will contribute to an improvement in the training’s quality.
 There is no training tool as referent for this project or in this kind of use before.
 This new and innovative training tool will provide permanent learning for the development of the activities in more sustainable conditions of the target sector.
 It will also allow for an improvement of the professionalisation of the sector, steering it towards the use of the ICT.